ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 2. Gateway calls RewardVault's `deposit`, which:
    a.
 Transfers the specified amount of tokens from the depositor to itself.
    b.
 Increases the total deposited rewards for the specified token and AVS in the `totalDepositedRewards` mapping.
+   c.
+Emits a `RewardDeposited` event.
 3. Gateway sends a message to the Exocore chain to account for the deposited rewards.
-4. Exocore chain processes the request, which must succeed to ensure correct accounting.
+4. Exocore chain processes the request and emits a `RewardOperationResult` event to indicate the result of the submission.

 ### 4.2.
 Reward Distribution and Accounting